AzureAnimations/AzureAnimations.github.io/README.md

 By using ASGs, you can efficiently manage network security and reduce the complexity of maintaining NSG rules.

+### 🔸Implementing NSG Rules with ASG

+**Relationship Between ASG and NSG**

+In Azure, Application Security Groups (ASG) and Network Security Groups (NSG) work together to manage network security.

+**Application Security Groups (ASG)**
+ASGs group VMs based on their roles, like web servers or database servers, simplifying security management.

+**Network Security Groups (NSG)**
+NSGs control inbound and outbound traffic to and from Azure resources using security rules.

+**Scenario: 1 DB VM and 4 App VMs**
+- **ASGs**: Create `DbASG` for the database VM and `AppASG` for the application VMs.
+- **NSG Rules**:
+  - **Allow HTTP traffic to `AppASG`**: This rule should be added to the NSG associated with the application VMs' subnet or network interfaces.
+It allows inbound HTTP traffic to the VMs in the `AppASG`.
+  - **Allow SQL traffic from `AppASG` to `DbASG`**: This rule should be added to the NSG associated with the database VM's subnet or network interface.
+It allows inbound SQL traffic from the VMs in the `AppASG` to the VM in the `DbASG`.

+By using ASGs in NSG rules, you can efficiently manage security policies for groups of VMs.

 ### 🔸VNET Peering and Azure Bastion

 <div style="text-align: center;">